 Sports fans will like watching the university's top-ranked women's outdoor track and field team as they play at home and on the road.
 The average scholarship granted to first-year students is $2,998 with 66.0% of first-year students obtaining an award.
 Go deeper and find out just how UCM ranks in other categories.

 Minot State University is a great choice for students pursuing a Radio, Television & Digital Communication degree.
 This is an exceptional choice for students who want the charms of a quaint college town.

+Each year, somewhere around 70.0% first-year students get scholarships, with the average award being $3,363.
 Due to the diverse student body at Minot State University, you will have a lot of chances to interact with students from all walks of life.
-Applicants should not let costs stop them from deciding on this school since 58.0% of students receive financial aid.
 Interested in learning more about Minot State University's campus?
 Have a virtual tour.